ebi-uniprot/uniprot-scripts/README.md

 --out results.list
 ```

-The saved results can then be used as part of a Retrieve/ID mapping query to retreive additional data (eg FASTA, TSV, JSON)
+The saved results can then be used as part of a Retrieve/ID mapping job to retreive additional data (eg FASTA, TSV, JSON)

 ## search.py